 Teachers were asked to share their personal experience of remote learning and how confident they felt in the adoption of online platforms.
-The data highlights mixed responses from the respondents as shown in Figure 7 (below).
+The data highlights mixed responses from the respondents as shown in figure 8.

-Figure 7 Teachers' confidence in supporting pupils' learning using digital technology
+Figure 8: Teachers' confidence in supporting pupils' learning using digital technology